agettig/Tiled/README.md

 Map layers: Objects (object layer), Terrain (tile layer), and Board (tile layer).

 ## Editing a level
 Add tiles for the terrain in the Terrain layer.
-Then press Map -> Automap to make them look nice.
+Then press Map -> Automap, or command M to make them look nice.

-Add tiles for enemy paths in the Board layer.
-Blue = floor, Red = ceiling, Green = ladder.
+For enemy ai, we need two board layers.
+Title the first "BoardGravityUp", and the second "BoardGravityDown".
+"Up" gravity refers to when the gravity is flipped, while "down" gravity is regular gravity.
+In these board layers, create the enemy paths according to the corresponding gravity.
+Use red tiles for all paths the enemy is able to traverse, including upward jumps (we currently have it so enemies can only jump up four tiles).
+Use green tiles to show "falling" paths; paths the robot can fall down, but can not climb back up.
+Use red tiles for the traversals of both gravityUp and gravityDown.

 Add all other objects in the Objects layer.
 Each of them should be a Tile Object - just click the asset you want and click on the stage.
 You shouldn't need to do anything else.